Yadavindra Singh: Reign

-Partition (1947)
+Partition of India (1947)

-During the Partition of India numerous pogroms occurred in and around the princely state of Patiala.
+During the partition of India in 1947, numerous pogroms occurred in and around the princely state of Patiala.
 In several cases, organized bands of Sikhs were responsible for atrocities.
-The late Harkishan Singh Surjeet, of the Communist Party of India (Marxist), witnessed the events and claimed in an interview: ‘The communal attacks on the minorities were definitely planned.
+The late Harkishan Singh Surjeet, of the Communist Party of India (Marxist), witnessed the events and claimed in an interview: 'The communal attacks on the minorities were definitely planned.
 I know more about the persons involved in the eastern wing because I was there.
 I saw those dreadful acts with my own eyes.
 In that conspiracy, the Maharaja of Patiala was involved.
 The idea was that if the Muslims were driven out.'
 The attacks on Sikhs and Hindus in March 1947 in Rawalpindi are regarded as one of the major crimes that triggered off others.
 Nehru believed the Maharaja had sought to ethnically cleanse the territory of Muslims as part of this effort.
 Maharajas of Patiala and Faridkot, and Yadavindra Singh is quoted as having said "We won't leave a Muslim here" at a party with British officers.
 The Foreign Minister of Patiala, Sardar Bari Ram Sharma issued a denial stating "I definitely assert that no Patiala soldier has associated himself with or has been involved in any killings in any part of the East Punjab."

-He agreed to the incorporation of the princely state into India on 5 May 1948.
-He was Rajpramukh of the new Indian state of Patiala and East Punjab States Union until it was merged with Punjab in 1956.
+Singh agreed to the incorporation of the Patiala State into India.
+Singh was Rajpramukh of the new Indian state of Patiala and East Punjab States Union until it was merged with Punjab in 1956.

-Donation
+Donations

-In 1956, Sir Yadavindra Singh donated the Anand Bhawan, a 150 bigha palace, to the Government of Punjab (before the creation of Himachal) for a holiday home for poor children, which was later leased out to Baba Ramdev for his Patanjali Trust.
+In 1956, Singh donated the Anand Bhawan, a 150 bigha palace, to the Government of Punjab (before the creation of Himachal Pradesh).
+Singh also donated Moti Bagh Palace to the Government of India, which became the Netaji Subhas National Institute of Sports.

-He founded Yadavindra Public School.
-Lal Bagh Palace, the building in which Yadavindra Public School is housed was donated by Sir Yadavindra Singh.
+He later founded Yadavindra Public School.
+Lal Bagh Palace, the building in which Yadavindra Public School is housed was donated by Singh.
 The Yadavindra Public School, Mohali is also named after him and was established by the members of his family.

+Family

+After succeeding his father, Bhupinder Singh, as the Maharaja of Patiala, Singh supported his siblings financially and arranged many of their marriages.
+One of his sisters, Naginder Kumari Khanna married Vipin Khanna.
+Singh's uncle from the Patiala family, Mahesh Inder Singh, served as his Military Secretary during Singh's tenure as Rajpramukh.
+Mahesh Inder Singh was also a Member of the Punjab Legislative Assembly from Sunam as an independent politician and a Freemason who served as the Worshipful Master of the Masonic lodge in Patiala.